If we are going to have faith that _______ to guide all our religious activities, what proposition should fill the blank? On an Evolutionary Religion

 - A thick concept of the Divine says the Divine is triply transcendent and also gives details as to the nature of its threefold transcendence.

-- A thin concept of the Divine says the Divine is triply transcendent and it offers no additional as to the nature of its threefold transcendence.
+- A thin concept of the Divine says the Divine is triply transcendent and it offers no additional details as to the nature of its threefold transcendence.

 - A strong concept of the Divine says the Divine is ultimate in all three spheres of transcendence.